 The short answer is everyone.

 Many people view estate planning as something to be addressed later in life or only after they have accumulated substantial wealth.
-The reality is that anyone who owns a home, has children, or contributes to a retirement account can benefit from a simple estate planning review.
-A basic understanding of estate planning can help you take care of the people who are important to you, potentially reduce taxes, and avoid common mistakes.
+But anyone who owns a home, has children, or contributes to a retirement account can benefit from a simple estate planning review.
+A basic understanding of estate planning can help you protect your assets, take care of the people who are important to you, potentially reduce taxes, and avoid common mistakes.

 - Estate and Legacy Planning

 - Charitable Giving - Philanthropic and planned-giving strategies

 - Planning and preserving your estate

 - Giving to your favorite charities